bbc/react-transcript-editor/docs/adr/2018-01-24-frequency-of-local-storage-save.md

 Chosen option: **using a js timer**.

+It uses a timer that can be consolidated into one final one rather then having a lot of saves being delayed, we just have one final save once after user has stopped typing for more then 5 seconds.

 The timer is cleared before being called so that there is only the final one left.
-Leaving only one final save at the end. as performance optimization.
+Leaving only one final save at the end.
+As a performance optimization.

 ```js
 if (this.saveTimer!== undefined) {